 The method used may differ depending upon the grade of inverted nipples being treated.
 Mr Anthony MacQuillan will talk you through the surgery during your consultation.

-#3: How should I prepare for inverted nipple correction surgery?
+#3: How should I prepare for surgery?

 All patients should be generally healthy at the time of surgery.
 If you are a smoker, you will need to quit at least two weeks before the surgery.

-#4: Are there any alternative treatments?
+#4: Are there alternative treatments?

 Suction devices are available to treat inverted nipples.
 However, these aren’t always effective, and results tend to be minimal.
 Inverted nipple correction surgery is the best way to treat the condition, offering long-lasting results.